Dino Rossi: 2010 U.S. Senate campaign

-In early 2010, Washington State Republicans began courting various conservatives to challenge incumbent Senator Patty Murray in a year that was seen by many as a vulnerable year for Democratic candidates.
+In early 2010, Washington State Republicans began courting various conservatives to challenge incumbent senator Patty Murray in a year that was seen by many as a vulnerable year for Democratic candidates.
 On May 26, 2010, Dino Rossi officially announced his candidacy for the U.S. Senate.
 In the blanket primary, Rossi defeated Tea Party favorite Clint Didier 34% to 12%.
 Rossi went on to lose the general Election on November 4, after two days' worth of ballot counting indicated that he would not have enough votes to defeat Sen. Murray.
-In the final tally Murray received 1,314,930 votes (52.1%) to Rossi's 1,196,164 (47.4%).
+In the final tally Murray received 1,314,930 votes (52.4%) to Rossi's 1,196,164 (47.6%).

-The National Rifle Association spent $414,100 supporting Rossi and opposing Murray in the 2010 senatorial contest.

 2012 and 2016 appointments to the State Senate

 On July 10, 2012, Rossi was appointed to fill the term of Senator Cheryl Pflug.
 Rossi left office in November 2012, when Mark Mullet was sworn in.

-After 2012 redistricting and the 2016 death of State Senator Andy Hill, Dino Rossi was appointed to the 45th District State Senate Seat.
+After 2012 redistricting and the 2016 death of State Senator Andy Hill, Dino Rossi was appointed to the 45th District State Senate seat.
 The Republican Party chose him over Kirkland City Councilman Toby Nixon and Joel Hussey from the King County Council.
 Democrat Manka Dhingra defeated Republican Jinyoung Englund to take the seat in the November 7, 2017 special election.

 2018 U.S. House campaign

 On September 19, 2017, Rossi announced that he would run for the U.S. House of Representatives in the 8th Congressional District.
 The seat was held by Dave Reichert, who had decided not to run for reelection.
-Rossi advanced out of the top-two primary to face Democrat Kim Schrier in the general election, which he lost, getting 48%.
+Rossi advanced out of the top-two primary to face Democrat Kim Schrier in the general election, which he lost, getting 47.6%.